brightbox/kubernetes-cluster/examples/metrics/README.md

 We've encapsulated the process within the [Brightbox Kubernetes Terraform manifests](https://github.com/brightbox/kubernetes-cluster).
-To build a cluster with kubletes using centrally signed certificates, set `secure_kublet` variable to `true`.
+To build a cluster with kubelets using centrally signed certificates, set `secure_kublet` variable to `true`.
 Remember to approve the kubelet certificates with kubectl as soon as you have access to the control plane.